The story of malignant lymphoma

 A test to determine the size of the lesion and how far it has spread.
 How far the disease has progressed is very important because it affects the treatment effect and prognosis.

-• Chest x-ray
+- Chest x-ray

-This is a general X-ray examination.
+This is a general X-ray examination. - Ultrasound (echo) inspection

-Ultrasound echoes in the body are used to examine the size and distribution of tumors.
+Ultrasound echoes in the body are used to examine the size and distribution of tumors. - CT examination, MRI examination

-CT scans use x-rays and MRI scans use magnets to visualize the inside of the body and determine the size and extent of lesions.
+CT scans use x-rays and MRI scans use magnets to visualize the inside of the body and determine the size and extent of lesions. - Bone marrow examination

-Bone marrow aspiration, in which a needle is inserted into the hip bone called the ilium to aspirate the bone marrow fluid, or bone marrow biopsy, in which a small amount of bone marrow tissue is collected, is used to examine the cells in the bone marrow.
+Bone marrow aspiration, in which a needle is inserted into the hip bone called the ilium to aspirate the bone marrow fluid, or bone marrow biopsy, in which a small amount of bone marrow tissue is collected, is used to examine the cells in the bone marrow. - Gastrointestinal endoscopy

 An endoscope is used to check for lesions inside the stomach and to collect tissues.
-If necessary, a colonoscopy will also be performed.
+If necessary, a colonoscopy will also be performed. - PET examination, gallium scintigraphy

 This is a test that detects cancer cells throughout the body by injecting a drug containing a radioactive substance and photographing the distribution of its uptake.
-Today, PET scans are more frequently performed because they are more useful.
+Today, PET scans are more frequently performed because they are more useful. - Cerebrospinal fluid test A thin needle is inserted between the lumbar vertebrae to collect the cerebrospinal fluid in the spinal canal.
+It is done when lymphoma cells are suspected to have spread to the brain or spinal cord.

 ③ Examination to check general condition